IsraelOrtuno/permalink/readme.md

 This package allows to create dynamic routes right from database, just like WordPress and other CMS do.

-## Work In Progress

-This package is currently being developed and tested.
-Would love feedback ❤️.

 ## Roadmap
 - [ ] [Resources for visual SEO management](https://github.com/IsraelOrtuno/permalink-form) (in progress)